 - Security: Attorneys should ensure that all health records retrieval processes are compliant with HIPAA standards and are protected against breaches by hackers.

-AcroDocz provides medical records retrieval and review for law firms and attorneys.
+AcroDocz provides medical records retrieval, review, and summary services for law firms and attorneys.
 Our team includes proficient retrievers and summary developers that are capable of simplifying data obtained from an EHR into an easy-to-understand medical summary or chronology report.
 To learn more about our services, please complete the form below.